smartcontractkit/smart-contract-examples/EmojiGotchi/README.md

 The repo is broken down into 3 main sections via directories
 ___
-_**foundry & svelte**_ : The initail setup to get started consists of the foundry and svelte directories.These directories have Foundry and SvelteKit setup with a basic installation and a few nice to haves installed.
+_**foundry & svelte**_ : The initial setup to get started consists of the foundry and svelte directories.These directories have Foundry and SvelteKit setup with a basic installation and a few nice to haves installed.
 - ethers.js
 - OpenZeppelin Contracts
 - remappings.txt